 The Aging research area focuses on addressing the diverse needs of older adults in urban areas.
 Topics include health promotion for older adults, moving and transitions for older adults and older adult service provision.

-Assistant Professor (Clinical) and BSW Coordinator Cassandra Bowers
+Assistant Professor (Clinical) Cassandra Bowers

 Associate Professor and Director, Doctoral Program Faith Hopp

 Associate Professor (Clinical) and BSW WOW!
 Coordinator Fayetta Keys

 Assistant Professor Tam Perry